Nancy Chen Long On Work, Writing, & Poetry

 Inherent in the use of language is a presumed audience.
 When we create with words, we are presuming that we are not alone–that the possibility of communion with an audience exists.
 In creating with words, we both assume and create community.
 By existing, the poem creates an audience-shaped space.
 The audience enters that space, and a community is born.

 The tools of poetry—metaphor, juxtaposition, lineation, image, etc.—empower us to communicate with others beyond denotative language.
 They allow us to subvert power structures, convey emotions more clearly and powerfully, and point to something beyond ourselves.
 The sense of community that I enjoyed with Light into Bodies included one that most writers enjoy, one that results from writing the poems themselves, e.g., getting together with other writers on writing retreats and writing sessions, poem-a-day challenges, sharing poems with first readers, online writing communities.
 This grace of community continued after publication through readings including a DIY reading tour that I did across several states, discussions and workshops with classes that were assigned the book, and interviews and reviews of the book.
-The community that had formed while writing my first book continued while writing Wider Than the Sky.
-For post-publication of the book, I hope to continue building, and contributing to, community through events similar to those conducted with the first book, including another DIY reading tour I am planning.
+The community that had formed while writing my first book continued while writing Wider than the Sky.
+For post-publication of the book, I hope to continue building, and contributing to, community.

 As an extension of this communal aspect, the art of poetry is given to co-creation.
 When I write, I am saying not only I am here with you, but let’s make something together.
 A contemporary of German-American sculptor Eva Hesse said that Hesse believed art was in the making and what was leftover was the artifact.
 I subscribe to that.
 I also subscribe to the phenomena of “beholder’s share”—that art is in some sense a collaborative process.
 Ernst Kris and Ernst Gombrich, two psychoanalysts and art historians, asserted that a work of art is inherently ambiguous, and therefore each person who sees it has a different interpretation.
 That is to say, perception—experiencing what the artist made—is itself a creative process.
 If “an artifact is an object made or shaped by human hand while art is (uncountable) the conscious production or arrangement of sounds, colors, forms, movements, or other elements in a manner that affects the sense of beauty,” then art is indeed in the making—the making done by the original maker, as well as the making done by those who experience what was first made.